suryamanoj4/psql/docs/roadmap.md

 4. **Performance Optimization**: Memory usage and processing speed improvements
 5. **Documentation Gaps**: Missing API documentation and usage examples

+## Revised Approach: From Scratch Implementation

+### Key Principles:
+1. **Zero External Dependencies**: Build everything from standard library only
+2. **Maximum Laziness**: Everything should be lazy-evaluated by default
+3. **Universal Compatibility**: Work with DFS, CSVs, JSONs, lists, and other popular data formats
+4. **Extreme Simplicity**: User experience should be as simple as possible
+5. **Future-Proof Design**: Easy to extend for DB connectivity and SQLAlchemy integration

 ## Core Functionalities to Implement/Enhance

 ### 1. Enhanced Query Operations